Skip to main content

 State Medical Boards and Compounded Hormones

-While federal agencies set the national standards, individual have the authority to impose their own regulations on medical practice within their borders.
+While federal agencies set the national standards, individual state medical boards have the authority to impose their own regulations on medical practice within their borders.
 These state-level rules can affect scope of practice for different types of clinicians, specific requirements for medical record-keeping, and regulations governing the operation of medical clinics.
 A TRT provider must be licensed in the state where the patient is located, a critical detail in the age of telehealth.

+This is incorrect.
 Any preparation containing testosterone is classified as a Schedule III controlled substance and is subject to all associated prescribing and record-keeping laws.
 Clinics that utilize compounded hormones must adhere to both federal DEA rules and state-specific regulations governing compounding pharmacies.
 This ensures that even customized hormonal preparations are subject to rigorous safety and quality controls.

 Regulatory Oversight of TRT